KSDunne/yoga_flip/README.md

 ## Future Features

 - 'Congratulations you finished the game!' modal with moves count and time it took you to finish the game
-- A video with the yoga moves beside the game with responive design to take up the screen real estate on monitor
 - An option to input a username
 - A limited number of tries before the game is over
+- A 404 page
+- A video with the yoga moves beside the game with responsive design to take up the screen real estate on monitor
 - Fun sounds when the cards are flipped
 - Fun sounds when the cards are matched
 - A fun sound when you finish the game